-Charlie Munger recent comments about fiscal, monetary, and trade policies
+Charlie Munger comments on US fiscal, monetary, and trade policies

 Charlie Munger made two public-speaking appearances in 2020.
 In both talks he has made interesting remarks about the current state of affairs in the economy — including the U.S. dollar, negative interest rates, and money printing.
 He first spoke at the Daily Journal Corporation Annual Shareholders Meeting in February 2020.
 His second speaking event this year was an online interview for the Caltech Distinguished Alumnus Award in December 2020.